London Underground: Sub-surface lines (District, Metropolitan, Hammersmith & City and Circle)

 New S Stock trains have been introduced on the sub-surface (District, Metropolitan, Hammersmith & City and Circle) lines.
 These were all delivered by 2017.
 191 trains have been introduced: 58 for the Metropolitan line and 133 for the Circle, District and Hammersmith & City lines.
 The track, electrical supply and signalling systems are also being upgraded in a programme to increase peak-hour capacity.
 The replacement of the signalling system and the introduction of Automatic Train Operation and Control is scheduled for 2019–22.
 A control room for the sub-surface network has been built in Hammersmith and an automatic train control (ATC) system is to replace ageing signalling equipment dating from between the mid-1920s and late 1980s, including the signal cabin at Edgware Road, the control room at Earl's Court, and the signalling centre at Baker Street.
 Bombardier won the contract in June 2011 but was released by agreement in December 2013, and London Underground has now issued another signalling contract, with Thales.

 New trains for deep-level lines

-In mid-2014 Transport for London issued a tender for up to 18 trains for the Jubilee line and up to 50 trains for the Northern line.
+In mid-2014, Transport for London issued a tender for up to 18 trains for the Jubilee line and up to 50 trains for the Northern line.
 These would be used to increase frequencies and cover the Battersea extension on the Northern line.

-In early 2014 the Bakerloo, Central, Piccadilly and Waterloo & City line rolling-stock replacement project was renamed New Tube for London (NTfL) and moved from the feasibility stage to the design and specification stage.
-The study had showed that, with new generation trains and re-signalling:
+In early 2014, the Bakerloo, Central, Piccadilly and Waterloo & City line rolling-stock replacement project was renamed New Tube for London (NTfL) and moved from the feasibility stage to the design and specification stage.
+The study had shown that, with new generation trains and re-signalling: